cybercoder-naj/sliding-bar/README.md

 # Sliding Bar

-An attempt to improve the Jetpack Compose's Slider issues.
+Slider Composable for the Jetpack Compose UI-toolkit for Android Application Development